tezock/parallel-reading/README.md

 I was intrigued by a question I was asked, and wanted to run an experiment on the benefit of doing such reads, as my previous experience with data processing was on compressed files that were difficult to read in parallel, such as bz2.

-Data for this project comes from here: https://chriswhong.com/open-data/foil_nyc_taxi/

 ## Approach & Implementation

 My approach is relatively straightforward.
 For the most part, I read from the same using varying number of cores,